NinaOmejc/symreg_methods_comparison/README.md

 We ran the other two methods for partial observability, GPoM and L-ODEfind, locally, using the scripts `.\src\check_gpom\gpom_system_identification.R` and `.\src\check_lodefind\lodefind_system_identification.py`.
 Importantly, the script `lodefind_system_identification.py` has to be run inside L-ODEfind-master root directory.
 The results of the system identification will be then saved in the symreg_methods_comparison\results\... path as for other methods.

 ## Part II - Validation datasets
 In this part, we evaluate all the models that were returned by the methods using the validation datasets.
-We ran the validation on the cluster as well, using the command `sbatch run_validation.sh`.
+We ran the validation for full observability and for ProGED partial observablity results on the cluster using the command `sbatch run_validation.sh`.
 The bash script runs the python code `common1_validation_hpc.py`.
+Validation of GPoM and L-ODEfind results was done locally, using the scripts `./check_gpom/gpom_validation.py` and `./check_lodefind/lodefind_validation.py` respectively.
+Note that the evaluation on the test set is done within the same script.

 ## Part III - Evaluation of best model per method using three metrics - trajectory error on test data, term difference and complexity
-To do that, first run the `common2_testing.py` and then the `common3_TD_complexity.py` script.
+To do the final evaluation of full observability results, first run the `common2_testing.py` and then the `common3_TD_complexity.py` script.
 The figures for the paper were created using the `common4_make_figures.py` script.